osllmai/inDox/docs/indoxArcg/splitters/README.md

 2. **LLM performance**: Language models often have token limits; chunking ensures each piece stays within the model’s bounds.
 3. **Search granularity**: In RAG pipelines, chunk-level search can yield more relevant context for queries.

 indoxArcg provides various splitter classes, each tailored to different formats or splitting strategies.
-You’ll find their implementations in the `docs\indoxArcg\splitters` directory, each with its own `.md` file.
+You’ll find their implementations in the `indoxArcg/splitter` directory, each with its own `.md` file.

 Below is a summary: